BANSONGOING

 THE CASE

-The Tennessee Education Association (TEA) and five public school teachers are suing state education officials to challenge the constitutionality of Tennessee Public Chapter No. 493, known as the Prohibited Concepts Ban.
+The Tennessee Education Association (TEA) and five public school teachers are suing to strike down Tennessee Public Chapter No. 493, known as the Prohibited Concepts Ban.
 According to the TEA, “the law prohibits teaching of core subjects in Tennessee State Standards, which puts teachers in an impossible position and deprives students of a quality education.”

 The Ban prohibits the “inclu[sion] or promot[ion]” of fourteen “prohibited concepts” dealing with race, gender, and other subjects in Tennessee’s K-12 public school classrooms.
 As a result, according to the complaint: